northstowekarate/northstowekarate.github.io/faq/index.md

 Here are some of our frequently asked questions to help you find out more about karate, our club, what to expect.

 ## When and where are lessons?
-We train regularly at Northstowe Community Centre (The Cabin) on Wednesday at 6.30pm and Sunday at 3pm.
+We train regularly at the Northstowe Community Centre.
 For more information on training times, view our [schedule](/training/).

 ## How much does it cost?
-It's around £4 per session.
 You can view a full breakdown of costs on our [fees](/training/fees/) page.

 ## Is Karate Right for me?